tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## WPBakery Visual Composer

-> Drag and drop page builder for WordPress.
+<div class="lead">Drag and drop page builder for WordPress.
 Take full control over your WordPress site, build any layout you can imagine – no programming knowledge required.
-Theme depends on this plugin to build Headers, Footers, and other beautiful static pages.
+Theme depends on this plugin to build Headers, Footers, and other beautiful static pages.</div>

 ![Visual Composer Frontend Editor](img/visual-composer-frontend-editor.jpg)